 Now that the PCs have returned to New Bechafen, they must make their way to the port so that they can escape on a ship.
-New Bechafen has three entry points: the South Gate, near the stone bridge, the West Gate, and the port itself, which is largely contained within its walls (a smaller, older North

-Port is outside the city walls, but mostly contains empty warehouses and has no ships docked here).
+New Bechafen has three entry points: the South Gate, near the stone bridge, the West Gate, and the port itself, which is largely contained within its walls (a smaller, older North Port is outside the city walls, but mostly contains empty warehouses and has no ships docked here).

 - If the PCs approach from the bridge to the south and successfully outwit or overcome Jamrych and the guards they can simply walk into the city through the open, unguarded South Gate.
 They will be able to make their way to the port within a few minutes without much ado. - If the PCs approach from the North Port, they'll have to dodge some patrols of Grave Levy who search for escaped slaves or stragglers who might make good food for their vampire lords.
-From here, they'll have to approach the central port either from the beaches (risking being seen from the walls, see below), or climbing from a warehouse to the walls and then down abilities, which requires some good athletic prowess. - If the PCs approach from the West Gate, they will find it heavily guarded.
+From here, they'll have to approach the central port either from the beaches (risking being seen from the walls, see below), or climbing from a warehouse to the walls and then down again, which requires some good athletic skills (e.g., a Climb Test). - If the PCs approach from the West Gate, they will find it heavily guarded.
 At dozen Grave Levy are stationed outside, keeping watch for any lizardmen attackers that are rumored to be on the loose.
-Crossbowmen man the walls here as well. - If the PCs approach from any other location, such as the beaches, they will likely be seen approaching by several of the guards who man the walls of the town.
+Crossbowmen man the walls here as well.

+• If the PCs approach from any other location, such as the beaches, they will likely be seen approaching by several of the guards who man the walls of the town.
 The guards will immediately deploy a Grave Levy (2 per PC) to intercept and apprehend them, while being observed by a few Sylvanian novice crossbowmen, who can target them from the walls.
-These crossbowmen have good perception and skill, but the long range from the walls to the beaches gives them an effective THACO 20 (+0) to hit, 1d6 damage.
+These crossbowmen have good perception and skill, but the long range from the walls to the beaches gives them an effective BS 22, for Weapon +6 damage on a hit.
 If Grave Levy is defeated, the PCs can race along the beaches into the port.

-No matter their approach, as the PCs enter the area around the city, they spot a monstrous winged creature searching the skies.
+No matter their approach, as the PCs enter the area around the city, an Easy (+20) Perception Test spots a monstrous winged creature searching the skies.
 The creature is twice the mass of a man, and has both wolf and bat features.
 PCs will quickly identify it as a devolved Vampire Lord, STURSUL THE VARGHULF, a creature who has succumbed willingly to its most primal urges, set loose on the world only when more powerful masters need it to perform special missions.